luixiao0/CPM.cu/README.md

 ```

 If you don't ​​specify​​ the model path, the scripts will load the model from ​​OpenBMB's Hugging Face repository​​.
+If you want to use local paths, we recommend keeping all model filenames unchanged and placing them in the same directory.
+This way, you can run the model by specifying the directory with the -p parameter.
+Otherwise, we suggest modifying the paths in the code accordingly.

 If you don't ​​specify​​ the prompt file, a default ​​Haystack task​​ with ​​15K context length​​ will be provided.
 You can use --help to learn more ​​about the script's features​​.